X icon white, transparent background.

 A photo of two professionals having a conversation and writing notes.

-6. Talk about future action steps
+6. Talk about action steps

 • Please aim to be on time for meetings.